-Geography, People, And The Environment Students will be able to:
+Geography, People, and the Environment

 - Identify and locate the seven continents and four oceans. - Compare and contrast information that can be found on different types of maps, and determine when the information is useful. - Use physical and political maps to identify locations and spatial relationships of places in local and nearby communities. - Identify and use the elements of a map including map key, compass rose, and symbols. - Plan a project to inform others about environmental issues. (i.e. endangered animals)